JackOfBlades232/ProgrammingIntroNotes/README.md

 http://www.stolyarov.info/books/pdf/progintro_taskbook.pdf -- problem book

 ## Disclaimer
-All the books and some of the solutions are in Russian, and unless someone someday undertakes the challenge of translating the books, unfortunately it will stay this way.
+All the books and some of the solutions are in Russian, and unless someone  undertakes the challenge of translating the books, unfortunately it will stay this way.